aiven/aiven-docs/docs/products/postgresql/howto/migrate-pg-dump-restore.md

     ```

     :::tip
-    Aiven for PostgreSQL allows you to easily switch between different
+    Aiven for PostgreSQL allows you to switch between different
-    service plans, but for the duration of the initial migration process
+    service plans, but during the initial migration process
     using `pg_dump`, we recommend that you choose a service plan that is
     large enough for the task.
 This allows you to limit downtime during
     the migration process.
 Once migrated, you can scale the plan size up